rupertlssmith/hak_wambook/README.md

 Audience
 --------

-This work was originally produced in order for me to learn how such a compiler works.
+This work may be of interest to students of compiler design.
 The code is well documented, and tries to faithfully implement the design described in the book.

-This work may be of interest to students of compiler design.
+This work was originally produced in order for me to learn how such a compiler works, as well as to provide a basis for experimenting with variations on logic programming languages.

 In addition to Prolog, you can find examples of parsers, and elements of a modular compiler design that are fairly "text book" in their nature.
+The symbol table design was heavily influenced by one described in "Engineering A Compiler", by Keith Cooper and Linda Torczon, and could be re-used in other compiler projects.

 State of the work
 -----------------

 The languages L0 through L3 are complete as per the book.

-The WAM machine is missing the indexing scheme, and the implementation of cut.
-Part of the optimization based on memory ordering has also been missed out.
-These things may get completed at a later date, especially if someone were to contribute them.
+The WAM machine is missing the indexing scheme.
+This may get completed at a later date, especially if someone were to contribute it.

 The languages L0 through L2 also have native byte code machines implemented in C. Given the state-of-the-art in Java compilations and virtual machines, these are unlikely to offer a performance advantage over the machines implemented in Java.